Absolute Beginners Sewing Introductions

 Maximum of 4 students per class.

-All equipment, tools, thread and calico (for toiles if required) are provided.
+All equipment, tools, thread and calico for toiles (if required) is provided.
 You will need to bring your own patterns and final fabric.